 Photoshop

-There is a free OCIO plugin for Photoshop which lets you apply OCIO transforms as a filter, baking it into the file, which is a destructive workflow and thus undesirable.
+There is a free OCIO plugin for Photoshop.
+To install just put the file in the Photoshop plugins folder and it will appear in the filter menu.
+This lets you apply OCIO transforms as a filter, baking it into the file, which is a destructive workflow and thus undesirable.
 What you can do with the plugin however, is write out ICC profiles.

 EXR Files in Photoshop